kreutix/run-litd/README.md

 ## Litd Setup

+This step installs and runs litd.
+GoLnag and NodeJS are installed, the repo is cloned and litd is built, a lit.conf file is generated, an LND wallet is created, the password saved, and the config set to auto unlock at startup, a systemd .service file is created, and litd is started!

+This step can be done by following along with the checklist file found at /checklists/litd-setup-checklist.txt or by running the setup bash script at /scripts/litd_setup.sh

-### Bitcoind Setup Helper Script
+### Litd Setup Helper Script

 Don't forget to make executable before trying to run it.

 ```$ chmod +x litd_setup.sh```

 The script should be run with sudo.
-Don't worry, repo's, files, etc. will be owned by your current user(a new user called ubuntu if the server_setup script was used).
+Don't worry, repo's, files, etc. will be owned by your current user, a new user called ubuntu if the server_setup script was used).

 ```$ sudo ./litd_setup.sh```